Breast Health Center

 Radiation therapy is administered within one year (365 days) of diagnosis for women under age 70 receiving breast-conserving surgery for breast cancer.

-Combination chemotherapy is considered or administered within four months (120 days) of diagnosis for women under 70 with AJCC T1c N0 M0, or Stage II or III ERA and PRA negative breast cancer.
+Combination chemotherapy is considered or administered within four months (120 days) of diagnosis for women under 70 with AJCC T1c N0 M0, or Stage IB-III hormone receptor negative breast cancer.

-Tamoxifen, a third-generation aromatase inhibitor, is considered or administered within one year (365 days) of diagnosis for women with AJCC T1c N0 M0, or Stage II or III ERA and/or PRA positive breast cancer.
+Tamoxifen, a third-generation aromatase inhibitor, is considered or administered within one year (365 days) of diagnosis for women with AJCC T1c N0 M0, or Stage IB - III hormone receptor positive breast cancer.

 EMHC: Elmhurst Memorial Healthcare